 - Ice Cream Basket: Add a caramel and chocolate syrup along with this, an ice cream scoop, some nuts, and a recipe for Incredible Ice Cream Without A Machine.

-Simply combine all the ingredients and bring to a boil.
-The pot will be about 3/4-full.
+Simply combine all the ingredients in a large stock pot and bring to a boil.
+The pot should be about 3/4-full.

-Low Sugar Canned Berry Syrup And Topping
+Low Sugar Canned Berry Syrup

-- 4-1/2 c. apple juice
+- 4 ½ cups apple juice

 - Add the remaining ingredients and bring to a boil over medium-high heat.
 Stir constantly towards the end as it gets close to boiling, just to make sure it doesn't overflow the pot.